 Curtis Bracher is a West Coast artist and an Art Foundations/Digital Instructor at various colleges in San Diego, CA. He received his Master of Fine Arts Degree in Painting/New Media from Pratt Institute in New York and a Bachelor of Fine Arts Degree from San Diego State University.
 As a practicing artist for over twenty years, his visual media interests are wide ranging - video and sound projection, interactive experience, mass culture imagery as epistemological, experiential sculpture, and the more engaged aspects of drawing.
 Throughout his educational career, he has lectured widely, taught, directed the Museum Art School at SDMA, has worked with various community art organizations, and, currently, he is a participant in the experimental art project - San Diego Space 4 Art.
 The most recent of his exhibitions included a video projection at the San Diego International Airport.
 His last group show, "Felicita" at Ship in the Woods in San Diego, included interactive explorations with imagery and sound.
 Born February 1, 1964, he had lived in New York (and Colorado) for over 12 years before moving back to Southern California in 2008.
 He has a young daughter that destroys his studio more than he does.

-Jennifer de Poyen is a visual artist, writer, and director of Space 4 Art.
+Jennifer de Poyen is a visual artist, writer, and executive director of Space 4 Art.
 She earned a B.A. at McGill University and an M.A. at Stanford University before embarking on an award-winning career as a journalist.
 She was a mid-career fellow at Columbia University, where she studied painting and drawing with Archie Rand, legendary teacher and frequent collaborator of Pulitzer Prize-winning poet John Ashbery.
 In addition to making art and running Space 4 Art, Jennifer writes fiction and teaches Ashtanga Vinyasa yoga.

 May-ling Martinez was born and raised in San Juan, Puerto Rico, and currently lives and works in San Diego, California.
 She holds an MFA degree from San Diego State University (2007) and BA in Communications and Visual Arts from San Juan’s Sacred Heart University (1996).